mrmoss/vmware_sh/README.md

 Do you wish administrating vSphere stuff was a bit more like bash?

-Wish you could just make a shell script to manage vSphere (because EVERYTHING, including a 90's embedded MIPS security cameras, supports shell scripts...but not Windows)?
+Wish you could just make a shell script to manage vSphere (because EVERYTHING, including 90's embedded MIPS security cameras, supports shell scripts...but not Windows)?

 Look no further?